sofianeazogagh/oblivious_unlearning/README.md

 The three execution modes supported by this program are as follows:

 - **Standard Mode**:
   In this mode, the forest of extremely randomized trees (ERTs) is fully trained on unencrypted (clear) data.
-After training, the best-performing model is selected (optionally using multiple trials), exported (without count data), and is retrained on encrypted data.
+After training, the best-performing model is selected (optionally using multiple trials), exported (without count leaves), and is retrained on encrypted data.
 This mode is useful for benchmarking and verifying correctness.

 - **Hybrid Mode**:
   The dataset is split into two subsets, D_0 and D_1.
-The ERTs are first trained on D_0 in the clear, using the Gini-index criterion, and counts for classes at each leaf are recorded (exported with the model).
+The ERTs are first trained on D_0 in the clear using the Gini-index criterion, and counts for classes at each leaf are recorded (exported with the model).
 Then, additional training (or updating) can be done using encrypted data from D_1.

 - **Oblivious Mode (Oblivious Training/Unlearning)**:
   This mode allows you to perform *oblivious* training or unlearning of the forest on encrypted data from a provided CSV file.
 The same function is used for both operations; labels are encoded differently to indicate whether you are training (add counts) or unlearning (remove counts).